5 Ways to Handle Alcoholic Triggers in Recovery

-Alcoholism is one of the hardest addictions to break, because it can be presented and available in so many areas of an adult’s life.
+Alcoholism is one of the hardest addictions to break because it can be presented and available in so many areas of an adult’s life.
 Someone who has been an alcoholic usually has had a social life that revolved around alcohol.
-And even friends that mean well might have a hard time socializing with someone struggling with a drinking problem, because fun nights out and parties generally have alcohol readily available.
+Even friends who mean well might have a hard time socializing with someone struggling with a drinking problem because fun nights out and parties generally have alcohol readily available.
 So a person who is earnest about living a sober life long-term has to be readily prepared to handle the alcoholic triggers that inevitably come during someone’s recovery.
 Here are five ways to handle alcoholic triggers in recovery.

 One: Find Effective Ways To Cope With Stress

 Stress has singlehandedly been named the biggest trigger of relapse.
 Although everyone gets stressed out by different things, the bottom line is that once someone feels stressed out, their first instinct is to turn to whatever gives them comfort.
 And for an alcoholic, alcohol is usually what they turn to when stress overcomes them.
 So a person in recovery needs to first identify what one’s biggest stress triggers are, and this can be done with the assistance of an addiction professional.
 And then the individual needs to go about finding ways to neutralize the stress.
 One of the biggest things to understand about stress is that it will go away in time.
 So finding another activity to do in the meantime, like exercising, meditation, or prayer, can be used as ways to cope.

 Two: Avoid Places You Used To Drink